 The first element in a Transformer encoder is the multi-head self-attention layer.
-In the self-attention layer, the provided input sequence attends to itself.
-Instead of improving the representation of an output token by attending to relevant tokens in the input sequence, the idea of self-attention is to improve the representation of an input token by attending to the tokens in the sequence in which it is embedded in \citep{Alammar2018a}.
-For example: If \emph{`The company is issuing a statement as it is bankrupt.'} were a sentence to be processed, then the word embedding for the word \emph{`it'} that enters the Transformer would not contain any information regarding which other token in the sentence \emph{`it'} is referring to.
+In the self-attention layer, the provided input sequence $(\bm{z}_{[a_1]}, \dots, \bm{z}_{[a_t]}, \dots, \bm{z}_{[a_T]})$ attends to itself.
+Instead of improving the representation of an output token by attending to tokens in the input sequence, the idea of self-attention is to improve the representation of a token $a_t$ by attending to the tokens in the same sequence in which $a_t$ is embedded in \citep{Alammar2018a}.
+For example, if \emph{`The company is issuing a statement as it is bankrupt.'} were a sentence to be processed, then the embedding for the token \emph{`it'} that enters the Transformer would not contain any information regarding which other token in the sentence \emph{`it'} is referring to.
 Is it the company or the statement?
-In the self-attention mechanism the representation for \emph{`it'} is updated by attending to, and incorporating information from, other relevant tokens in this sentence \citep{Alammar2018a}.
-It therefore is to be expected that after passing through the stack of encoders with self-attention layers, the representation of \emph{`it'} absorbed some of the representation for \emph{`company'} and so encodes information on the alignment between \emph{`it'} and \emph{`company'} \citep{Alammar2018a}.
+In the self-attention mechanism, the representation for \emph{`it'} is updated by attending to---and incorporating information from---other tokens in this sentence \citep{Alammar2018a}.
+It, therefore, is to be expected that after passing through the self-attention layers, the representation of \emph{`it'} absorbed some of the representation for \emph{`company'} and so encodes information on the dependency between \emph{`it'} and \emph{`company'} \citep{Alammar2018a}.

-The first operation within a self-attention layer is that each input word embedding $\bm{z}_{[a_t]}$ is transformed into three separate vectors, called key $\bm{k}_t$, query $\bm{q}_t$, and value $\bm{v}_t$ (see Figure \ref{fig:transformer_encoderdetailed}).
-The key, query, and value vectors are three different projections of the input token embedding $\bm{z}_{[a_t]}$ \citep{Alammar2018a}.
-They are generated by matrix multiplication of $\bm{z}_{[a_t]}$ with three different weight matrices, $\bm{W}_k$, $\bm{W}_q$, and $\bm{W}_v$ \citep{Vaswani2017}:\footnote{Note that for reasons of computational efficiency, $\bm{k}_t$, $\bm{q}_t$, and $\bm{v}_t$ typically are set to have a lower dimensionality than $\bm{z}_{[a_t]}$ \citep{Vaswani2017}.
-In the original article \citet{Vaswani2017} let the word embeddings and the updated word vector representations outputted by the encoders have dimensionality $512$, whereas each of $\bm{k}_t$, $\bm{q}_t$, and $\bm{v}_t$ has dimensionality $64$.}
+The first operation within a self-attention layer is that each input embedding $\bm{z}_{[a_t]}$ is transformed into three separate vectors, called key $\bm{k}_t$, query $\bm{q}_t$, and value $\bm{v}_t$ (see Figure \ref{fig:transformer_encoderdetailed}).
+The key, query, and value vectors are three different projections of the input embedding $\bm{z}_{[a_t]}$ \citep{Alammar2018a}.
+They are generated by matrix multiplication of $\bm{z}_{[a_t]}$ with three different weight matrices, $\bm{W}_k$, $\bm{W}_q$, and $\bm{W}_v$ \citep[p.~6002]{Vaswani2017}:\footnote{Note that in order to follow the notation in \citet{Vaswani2017}, vectors (which are indicated by bold letters) are treated as row vectors in the following.}